Does BCAA or Beta-Alanine Break Your Fast?

 Many people also swear by ‘fasted training’.
 This is where you choose to hit the gym and work out in a ‘fasted’ state.

-The theory here is that your body will be more primed to use fat as an energy source if you are in a fasted state while exercising.
+The theory here is that your body may be more primed to use fat as an energy source if you are in a fasted state while exercising, although more research is probably needed to confirm this.

 So, now that we’ve covered the basics about intermittent fasting, it’s time to start taking a close look at BCAA and Beta-Alanine.